 When the adoptive family holds their baby for the first time and their joy lights up the whole room—when you see the gratitude in those eyes and feel the love pouring out from their souls—your heart can rest easy knowing that you have made the right choice.

 Leslie Bolin is a happily married mama of 3 amazing kids.
 She is also the birth mother to an adult son.
 She is just beginning the reunion process, which makes her nervous and excited at the same time.
 Leslie enjoys educating others about adoption and has done her fair share of outreach, writing, and public speaking on the subject.
-She has an Associate of Arts degree in Social Work and plans to continue her education.
+She has an Arts degree in Social Work and plans to continue her education.
 Leslie enjoys spending time with her family, finding peace in the beauty of nature, and laughing as much as possible.
 She believes that smiling is contagious and that music is good for the soul.
 She is a firm believer that even the most difficult moments can be turned into something beautiful when we use our stories to help others.